 Confessing . . . they were [Kathi was] baptized by him in the Jordan River [in this case, Hog Creek!]
+Matthew 3:6

 Reverend Lindner was a missionary with Rural Bible Mission.
 During the school year, he was welcomed into the public schools and taught children Bible stories.
 In the summer, he led Vacation Bible Schools throughout the county.
 The week before VBS, he drove the country roads, a portable PA system attached to the roof of his car, and called out to children, inviting them to the local Bible School.
 It was a week we children eagerly anticipated.
 Then he drove a bus, picking up any child, anywhere, who needed a ride.
 It was one of the greatest weeks of the summer!
 Of course, during VBS, contests were offered, encouraging us to invite other children, so I analyzed the neighborhood, and devised a strategy: I would invite the families with the most children!
 Supianoski’s had the most children – seven, I believe – but they were Catholic and not interested in attending our Baptist Vacation Bible School.
 Next in number were the Strauss families: one family had six children – another had five.
 I invited them all.
 Some summers they attended.
 Other summers they did not.
 Sometimes, they also attended our Sunday School.

 Years later, one of those girls, Theresa, shared something with me – something I had never realized as a child.
-As a young girl, the only place Theresa felt comfortable and safe was in that country church.
+She said that as a young girl, the only place Theresa felt comfortable and safe was in that country church.
 Little did I know that her childhood home was filled with hatred and abuse from a cruel father.
 Dayburg Baptist Church was a haven to her.
 The seed, planted in her heart during those early years by the Master of farming, later led Theresa to place her faith in the Lord Jesus as Savior.

 Still other seed fell on good soil.
 It came up and yielded a crop . . . the seed on good soil stands for those with a noble and good heart [this is my friend, Theresa], who hear the word, retain it, and by persevering produce a crop.
+Luke 8:8

 Today, as I sit in the parking lot of the old country church and contemplate the memories it brings, I know that the old building was and still is just a shell.
 The people were the church that I remember.
 And people still make up the church – throughout this community, throughout this nation, and throughout the world.
 I am the church.
 The other children who responded to the gospel are the church.
 And Theresa is the church.